VoronDesign/VoronUsers/printer_mods/MrDespair/readme.md

 Mini Afterburner Pinda Probe Mount
 ==============================

 A modified dragon toolhead cowling to mount a pinda (or superpinda, or vinda) probe to your VO.1!
+(Mosquito will come someday if I get this working).

 BOM
 ---